sid-chaubs/pydoku/README.md

   SAT -S3 [DIMACS_INPUT_FILE] // will use MOMS as the branching heuristic while solving the CNF
 ```

 If a satisifiable solution for the provided CNF is found, the CLI will output a file in DIMACS format containing the assignments which satisfied the input CNF.
-This file will be output in the same directory as the original input file provided albeit with a `.ouput` extension.
+This file will be output in the same directory as the original input file provided albeit with a `.out` extension.

-So, if your input file was `~/Desktop/9x9-sudoku-dimacs.txt`, the output file will be `~/Desktop/9x9-sudoku-dimacs.txt.output`.
+So, if your input file was `~/Desktop/9x9-sudoku-dimacs.txt`, the output file will be `~/Desktop/9x9-sudoku-dimacs.txt.out`.

 ## Contributors